mahdi-zafarmand/Apriori_for_ARM/README.md

 # Apriori_for_ARM
 Implementation of Association Rule Mining using Apriori Algorithm

-1. I compiled this code in Ubuntu 18.04 (64-bit version) using GCC version 7.3.0.
+1. I compiled this code in Ubuntu 18.04 (64-bit version) using GCC version 7.3.0 and I had Intel i5-8500 CPU.
+You may see different execution times using different OS, compiler, or hardware.

-2. To compile the code use this line in the terminal: g++ -std=c++17 -O2 AprioriImplementation.cpp
+2. To compile the code, use this line in the terminal: g++ -std=c++17 -O2 AprioriImplementation.cpp

 3. to run the code and see all details (with proper dataset file and support value):